-Families of Parishes: Journeying Together
+Families of Parishes: Being a Synodal Church

 In the first two articles of this series, we explored the foundations for Beacons of Light.
 The first described the Church as the Family of God, and the second shared characteristics of an evangelizing community.
 Each Family of Parishes formed through the Beacons of Light process is called to make known the joy of the Gospel.
 The experience of being a Family of Parishes will bring both challenges and blessings.
 In this article, I will describe Beacons of Light as a journey rooted in our belief in the Triune God.

 Growing up, most of us took a family vacation, a journey, with hope for renewal.
 Those adventures were filled with many joys and likely a few mishaps.
 The Greek word synodos means “to be on the journey together” as in a caravan or religious pilgrimage (Lk.
 2:41-44).
 As the Archdiocese of Cincinnati journeys into the future, we do so together.

 We are a “pilgrim Church,” journeying toward the heavenly Jerusalem.
 Significantly, in Lumen Gentium (LG, 9-17), the Dogmatic Constitution on the Church, the Second Vatican Council addresses the “People of God” before addressing the hierarchy.
 Prior to this document, a pyramidal view of the Church, with the bishops and priests on top and the laity on the bottom, dominated.
 With the document’s promulgation all the baptized, with their distinctive roles, could understand their vocations as a service to the Church.

 Synodality is a way of living the faith in a permanent way at every level: in the parish, in the family and at the peripheries.
 All Church members, not just the clergy or experts, are to be engaged in this way of living.
 Synodality describes the journeying together of the People of God toward the New and Eternal Jerusalem.